borisvassilev/lir/README.md

 # Quick start
 This is a minimal example of applying Lir to obtain a result and display it in your final document.

-This is the complete Lir source file, named `show-size.lir`:
+This is the complete Lir source file, named `show-size.lir`, and [available here](show-size/show-size.lir):

 ~~~~
 This is a minimal example of how to use Lir.
 Here, we will use